scg-code/Terminal-App/README.md

 5. **Reading News Articles:**
    - Select the news option from the menu.
-   - The application will display the top 5 news articles.
+   - The application will display the top 5 news articles for that day.
    - Enter the article number to view details, or press 'q' to return to the menu.

 6. **Exiting the Application:**